jmcerrejon/PiKISS/README.md

 **PiKISS** grow up according to users requests or I'll append scripts that I consider necessary, but I call **to the community** to share, improve and help to add new scripts to the existing one.
 If the project grow, **is up to you**.

-### [ DONATE ]

-This project has involved many hours thinking, searching, refactoring and testing code.
-I accept donations due the effort to make new scripts.
-Donations are not required or expected.
-Any amount that you feel is appropriate would be appreciated.
-Simply click on the Donate button at the end of this document.
-Thank you! :)

 ## ESPAÑOL

 ## PiKISS para Raspberry Pi: Un puñado de scripts con menú para hacerte la vida más fácil.